 In addition, if any expenses are paid in excess of IRS limitations, then the excess is taxable income.
-For instance, if an employer reimburses an employee for mileage at more than the standard mileage rate, then the excess is taxable income.
+For example, if an employer reimburses an employee for mileage at more than the standard mileage rate, then the excess is taxable income.

-Complying with the IRS’ Rules for Expense Reimbursements
+Comply with the IRS’ Rules for Expense Reimbursements

 Employees should only have to pay income taxes on the wages they earn and certain taxable fringe benefits.
 Expenses incurred by employees in the course of business should be costs incurred by the employer, not by its employees.